 To contend with your new data-flooded threat landscape, you must evolve past traditional security approaches, and begin to deploy your own big-data-driven, AI defenses.

 How AI Driven Cyber-Defenses Work

-The right AI platform enhances every level of your cybersecurity system.
+The right artificial Intelligence platform enhances every level of your cybersecurity system and the efficiency of your security analytics.
 It increases the speed and accuracy of your prediction, monitoring, detection, and response.
 To do so, your platform collects and processes a staggering volume of raw data in search of the tell-tale anomalies of an attack.

 Every attack—even an unknown attack—leaves a network event trail.
-Properly uncovered and analyzed, these anomalies show you the steps an attacker has taken within your network.
-They can tell you how the attacker breached your systems, where they have been, where they are likely going, and what their plausible aim might be.
+Properly uncovered and analyzed with security analytics, these anomalies show you the steps an attacker has taken within your network.
+Security analytics used to uncover the trail can tell you how the attacker breached your systems, where they have been, where they are likely going, and what their plausible aim might be.
 Uncovering and analyzing this network event trail essentially turns an unknown attack into a known attack—one you can effectively respond to, and one you can prevent in the future.

-However, to uncover and analyze this network event trail, you must collect, analyze, contextualize and process every piece of raw data produced by your network.
+However, to uncover and analyze this network event trail, you must collect, analyze, contextualize and process every piece of raw data produced by your network with security analytics.
 Modern cyberattacks both approach through a wide variety of vulnerability points, and, once they breach your perimeter, exhibit many different behaviors as they move through many files, networks, protocols, and systems to reach their target.
-As such, you cannot ignore any piece of data that moves through your network’s flows, forensics, and logs.
+As such, you cannot ignore any piece of potential security analytics data that moves through your network’s flows, forensics, and logs.
 An anomaly can appear anywhere.
 Any anomaly can indicate a breach.
 And only a big-data-driven platform can process the volume of data required to find them, analyze them, and raise the red flag.